aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 23.9

+* Support to calculate new functions in formula: LAMBDA,LET,MAP,SCAN
+* Support to import/export EPub files
+* Support to filter chart series
+* Support localization for GridDesktop
+* Provide GridWeb for .net7-windows platform

 ## Aspose.Cells for .NET 23.8

 * Support to preserve padding space in formulas